braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/loyalty/sessionm.md

 ![SessionM advanced settings.]({% image_buster /assets/img/SessionM/SessionMAdvancedSettings.png %})

-Create a message trigger on the desired schedule or behavior and select the **Braze Messaging Variant** as the **Messaging Variant** in the **External Message** dropdown menu to utilize the preconfigured template.
+Create a message trigger on the desired schedule or behavior.
+Then, select **Braze Messaging Variant** as the **Messaging Variant** in the **External Message** menu to use the template.

 ![SessionM external message.]({% image_buster /assets/img/SessionM/SessionMExternalMessage.png %})

-This template will pull in all the relevant static and dynamic attributes and call out to the Braze Endpoint.
+This template pulls the relevant static and dynamic attributes and call out to the Braze endpoint.

 ![SessionM Braze template.]({% image_buster /assets/img/SessionM/SessionMBrazeTemplate.png %})